Hygraph

 }

-For this tutorial we'll use the updateProduct mutation to modify the product entry we previously created using the UI.
+3. Start typing product to see mutations for the Product model.
+For this example, we'll use the updateProduct mutation to modify the product entry we previously created using the UI.

 updateProduct mutationupdateProduct mutation